yfaway/openhab-rules/README.md

 * Support an optional item to disable motion sensor from turning on a light if an associated light is already on.
 E.g. the great room and kitchen share an open space, if a light is already on, then a motion sensor event should not turn on the other light.
 * Support an optional String item that contains the light switch to turn off when this light switch is turn on.
 E.g. when office light is turned on, turn off foyer light.
 * Ignore the motion sensor event if a wall switch was just turned off.
 This prevents the light/fan from turning on again when a user manually turns it off and movng a way from the area.
 If not ignored, the motion sensor might trigger the switch to turn on again.
+* Alert when a triggering event (e.g. arm-away or vacation mode) tries to turn off a smart plug with energy reading, but the plug still has high wattage --> an appliance/device wasn't turned off yet.
+Won't turn off the plug in this case to avoid damaging the appliance; send an alert instead.

 ## Presence
 * Cell phone wifi connection using Network binding.